Last updated on 2026-04-08

-The Mineral Exploration and Mining Technology program is designed to equip students with essential skills in geology, mining methods, exploration technology, surveying, and computer applications.
-This hands-on program emphasizes practical science and engineering skills, culminating in an industry-standard report in the second year.
-As a cornerstone industry in many communities across British Columbia and Canada, mining plays a significant role in the economy.
-The program is unique in Western Canada, making it an excellent choice for those interested in a dynamic work environment that includes office, lab, and field settings.
+The Mineral Exploration and Mining Technology program is designed to provide students with a comprehensive understanding of geology, mining methods, exploration technology, surveying, and computer applications relevant to mining operations and mineral explorations.
+This program emphasizes hands-on science and engineering skills, culminating in an industry-standard report during the second year.
+As a cornerstone industry in many communities across British Columbia and Canada, mining significantly contributes to the economy.
+The program is unique in Western Canada, catering to those interested in a dynamic work environment that includes office, lab, and field settings.

-The Mineral Exploration and Mining Technology program is a two-year, full-time diploma program delivered in person at the Burnaby Campus.
-The program consists of a total of 132.5 credits and is structured as follows:
+The Mineral Exploration and Mining Technology program is a full-time, two-year diploma program delivered in person at the Burnaby Campus.
+The program structure includes:

 - Field trips and mine tours to reinforce classroom learning